Skip to content

 Post-receive hook

 When git push no-mistakes <branch> lands, the bare repo’s post-receive hook fires.
-It calls no-mistakes daemon notify-push with the gate path, ref name, and old/new SHAs.
+It calls no-mistakes daemon notify-push with the gate path, ref name, old/new SHAs, and any Git push options such as no-mistakes.skip=test,lint.
 The hook never blocks the push - Git ignores post-receive exit status, so pushes still succeed - but notification failures are surfaced to the pushing client on stderr and appended to notify-push.log in the bare repo for later inspection.

 Daemon